 This article outlines how you can do so by previewing your course as a student, or in an instructor’s capacity.

 Preview Your Course as a Student

-Note: The URL in the address bar is a temporary URL and not the public course URL.
+- You will be directed to that lecture in the course player, and you can also navigate through the course lectures and materials.
+Please note: The URL in the address bar is a temporary URL, and not the public course URL.

 Lectures can be edited and deleted at any time.
 Please remember, however, that students have lifetime access to courses.
 As a result, lectures should not be deleted, unless they're replaced with new and improved content.